 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-[ref]and anyone upstairs looking outside shouldn’t come down into the bedrooms to get anything,
+OET (OET-RV) and anyone upstairs looking outside shouldn’t come down into the bedrooms to get anything,

-OET-LVand the one on the housetop, let_ not _come_down, nor let_come_in to_take_away anything out_of the house of_him,
+OET-LV and the one on the housetop, let_ not _come_down, nor let_come_in to_take_away anything out_of the house of_him,

-SR-GNT δὲ ἐπὶ τοῦ δώματος, μὴ καταβάτω, μηδὲ εἰσελθέτω ἆραί τι ἐκ τῆς οἰκίας αὐτοῦ,
+SR-GNT ὁ δὲ ἐπὶ τοῦ δώματος, μὴ καταβάτω, μηδὲ εἰσελθέτω ἆραί τι ἐκ τῆς οἰκίας αὐτοῦ, ‡

 (ho de epi tou dōmatos, maʸ katabatō, maʸde eiselthetō arai ti ek taʸs oikias autou,)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).